alunalabs/cohort-bridge/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> **⚠️ Work in Progress Notice**
+> **🧪 Beta Program Notice**
-> While CohortBridge's core functionality for privacy-preserving record linkage is implemented and working, some advanced features are still in development:
+> CohortBridge is currently in **beta testing** and actively seeking feedback from healthcare organizations and researchers.
+The core privacy-preserving record linkage functionality is stable and ready for evaluation:
-> - **Secure Multi-Party Computation**: Garbled circuits and VOLE-based protocols are currently placeholders with simulated outputs
+> - **✅ Core Matching**: Fully implemented Bloom filter and MinHash-based record linkage
-> - **Production Network Layer**: Full peer-to-peer networking protocols are being finalized
+> - **✅ Security**: Working encryption, tokenization, and privacy-preserving protocols
-> - **Advanced Cryptographic Protocols**: Some secure comparison methods use simplified implementations
+> - **✅ Validation**: Comprehensive testing framework with accuracy metrics
-> - **Performance Optimizations**: Large-scale dataset processing optimizations are ongoing
+> - **🔄 Optimization**: Performance enhancements and advanced cryptographic protocols in progress
 >
-> The system is functional for research, testing, and pilot deployments.
-For production use with sensitive data, please verify results carefully and consider the current limitations.
+> **Join our beta program** to help shape the final release!
+We're seeking feedback on usability, performance, and feature requirements.
+The system is ready for pilot deployments and testing with real datasets.
+[Contact us](mailto:beta@cohortbridge.com) to participate or report issues.

 A secure, HIPAA-compliant system for privacy-preserving record linkage that enables healthcare institutions to identify matching patient records without sharing sensitive PHI data.